oren-ezer/cursor-recipes/sprints.md

 ## Backlog (P3)
 Nice to have features that can be implemented as needed:
-- #16 enhance login handling: password reset, password invalidation after n days, token expiration, redirect to login on error after timeout
+- #11 enhance login handling: session/token expiration and redirect to login or home on error after timeout
+- #12 enhance login handling: password reset and session/token invalidation (by admin)
+- #13 enhance login handling: password invalidation after n days + warning email
+- #16 enhance login handling: forgot-my-password using user's email
-- #19 Add email verification system - send email and wait for confirmation
+- #19 on registration send confirmation email and wait for approval
 - #28 Implement ingredient search functionality - DONE
 - #29 Add recipe image upload to Supabase Storage
 - #72 Implement advanced search filters